 Iain Elliott, a member of University staff for almost 50 years, died in January.
-His friend and colleague, Tony Macdonald, offers this tribute.
+His friend and colleague, Tony Macdonald, offers a tribute.

 He joined straight from Cotham Grammar School in 1960, aged 18.
 He was appointed a junior technician in the Department of Physiology, where he learnt the basics of pretty much everything you had to do in a practical sense to research and teach the science.
 In 1964, when Chemical Physiology split away to form the Department of Biochemistry (under the leadership of Professor Philip Randle), Iain went with it.